Property details:

 1. Choose the investment analysis spreadsheet (Menu: View/Investment Analysis).

 2. Property price: Click on the “Property value” row title with the left mouse button and the Property Value dialog will appear.
 Now click on the Property Price button and it will bring up the Property Price dialog.
-Enter 220k for the price of the land, 230k for the price of building construction and 15k for other costs, bringing the total property price to 465,000.
+Enter 380k for the price of the land, 430k for the price of building construction and 60k for other costs (landscaping, fixtures and fittings), bringing the total property price to 870,000.
 Now choose the Stamp Duty Calculation to be on the price of the land only, then click OK.

 3. The property will take 6 months to construct and there will be holding costs associated with this phase.
 These holding costs need to be taken into account in any cash flow analysis and by clicking on the Holding costs button, a Holding costs template will appear.
-Enter the interest rate and the various draw-downs during the construction phase as shown below (total Holding costs of $10,920).
-These will be claimed as a tax deduction during the first year of renting.
+Enter the interest rate (7.2%) and the various draw-downs during the construction phase as shown below (total Holding costs of $18,480).
+Holding costs associated with the land are considered by the ATO as a capital cost whereas those associated with construction may well be claimed as a tax deduction during the first year of renting (check with the ATO).

 4. The remaining steps are exactly the same as those of Example 1.

-If we compare it to the $465k property in Example 1, the return and after-tax costs are very similar.
-The main difference between the figures for the two examples is that the Purchase costs (7,692) are much less for this property than the earlier one ($17,117) because the State Government charges for stamp duty and transfer of title is based on the land only, but there are holding costs during construction phase ($10,920) that are not incurred in the established property.
+If we compare it to the $870k property in Example 1 (also a new property), the return and after-tax costs are very similar.
+The main difference between the figures for the two examples is that the Purchase costs (14,678) are much less for this property than the earlier one ($37,263) because the State Government charges for stamp duty and transfer of title are based on the land only, but there are holding costs during construction phase ($18,480) that are not incurred in the established property.
+Please note however, that of the total holding costs, only those associated with the construction phase (4,800) were claimed in the first year.